carpentries/docs.carpentries.org/source/handbooks/community_session_host.md

 ![Step 2: You should now be able to see a list of participants who registered for your event.](../img/Pretix_Step_2.png)

 3. Select all the participants who attended the community session by checking the box to the left of the order code.
+Please note there might be multiple pages of registered participants.

 ![Step 3: Select all the participants who attended the community session by checking the box to the left of the order code.](../img/Pretix_Step_3.png)